piotrekDo/planning/README.md

 > > Representing just a carrier's origin, not full address.
 In range form 3 to 100 characters.

 > Rate
->> Representing carrier's standard rade per km.
+>> Representing carrier's standard rate per km.

 ### Truck

-When posting a new truck, carrier's id must be provided- trucks cannot exist without a carrier.
+When posting a new truck, carrier's SAP must be provided- trucks cannot exist without a carrier.

 > Plates
 >> Must be between 3 and 15 characters, starting with 2-3 letters.
 No blanks, or spaces/separators.
+> > Plates are unique

 > Mega /standard
 >> All truck should be declared either as low-decks or standard trucks.

 ### Tautliner

-When posting a tautliner, carrier's id mus be provided.
-If id is 0 or null tautliner will be considered as organization's one with no specific carrier owning it.
+When posting a tautliner, carrier's SAP must be provided.
+If its 0 or null, then tautliner will be considered as organization's one with no specific carrier owning it.
 Such tautliner can be shared between all carriers.

 > Xpo